 The literature appears to designate the period and condition of the church.
 The Gathas, the most ancient, describe Zoroaster's followers often as depressed and endangered.
 Zoroaster's denunciations of the former gods and old ways, his economic imperative to settle and farm the land, apparently were not too well received by some nomadic peoples; traces of bloody conflicts have been found in Gathic hymns.
 The Vendidad tells of a different time, the danger has passed, the church has been established, and the composition is of sacrifices, recitations, and purifications that require minute observance to be enacted under priestly surveillance.

-the origins of Zoroastrianism.
-It is believed that the seniority of the
+origins of Zoroastrianism.
+It is believed that the seniority of the Gathas

-Gathas should not detract from the antiquity of the Younger Avesta itself.
+should not detract from the antiquity of the Younger Avesta itself.
+The

-The Fravadrin Yast, for example, contains references to Iranian peoples
+Fravadrin Yast, for example, contains references to Iranian peoples who

-who were apparently not known to the earliest Achaemenid records of the
+were apparently not known to the earliest Achaemenid records of the sixth

-sixth century BC.
-And with the one exception of "Ragha," believed
+century BC.
+And with the one exception of "Ragha," believed to be the

-to be the ancient Rayy near Tehran, no allusion is made to any known Iranian
+ancient Rayy near Tehran, no allusion is made to any known Iranian city or

-and the ritual flint knife were implements associated with the Neolithic
+pestles, and the ritual flint knife were implements associated with the

-times, were still being used, and bows and arrows were often flint-tipped.
+Neolithic times, were still being used, and bows and arrows were often

-Events described in the Younger Avesta appear to possibly have occurred
+flint-tipped.
+Events described in the Younger Avesta appear to possibly

 Observances Zoroaster instructed his followers to pray in the presence of fire.
 Fire was a symbol of order and justice.
 An earthly fire can represent fire, by the Sun, or by the Moon.
 Zoroastrians must pray five times every 24 hours - sunrise, noon, sunset, midnight and dawn.
 They pray standing while untying and tying a sacred cord tied around their waist.
 There are seven communal festivals.
 The most important is No Ruz or Navroz - the Parsi New Year new day observed at the spring of Equinox.
 People took special care about the purity of fire, water and earth.
 They disposed of the dead by exposing the corpses in barren places or on stone towers, called Towers of Silence, where they are eaten by vultures.
 Zoroastrians practice a number of rites for regaining lost purity.
 Prayers are regularly preceded by ritual ablutions.
 The community is divided into lay people and priests.
 Boys begin to study the sacred text at the age of seven years.
 Some priests tend the sacred fire kept burning in the temples (see Temple fire).